Harrysibbenga/Online_cookbook/README.md

 Queryed the ingresdients array to seach for the data with the specific user input value.

+Filter search
+* To take the filter to the next level would be to filter and only find results that match both or all queries selected but i found this difficult unless i used text indexing which i had used on the recipe search but found it hard to implement on other searches at the same time.
+* filter search lookes for any recipes that have the chosen fields and displays them.

 ## Credits

 *[Title page background image](https://www.shutterstock.com/image-photo/kitchen-cooking-utensils-ceramic-storage-pot-327210395?src=w9EwWJ6WlsWUoHoxjA7O-g-1-1)